makesites/backbone-api/readme.md

 git submodule update
 ```

-It is recommended though that you cherry pick the component you'd like to use instead of using the whole collection in you application.
+It is recommended though that you cherry pick the component(s) you'd like to use instead of using the whole collection in your application.

 ## Credits